Zell Family Foundation

 - Rochelle Zell Jewish High School (named for Sam's mother)

-- Programs at University of Michigan (both Sam and Helen's alma mater)
+- Programmes at University of Michigan (both Sam and Helen's alma mater)

-Established Chicago Cultural Institutions: The foundation has a documented pattern of supporting Chicago's major cultural organizations, particularly those where the family has demonstrated long-term engagement beyond just financial support.
+Established Chicago Cultural Institutions: The foundation has a documented pattern of supporting Chicago's major cultural organisations, particularly those where the family has demonstrated long-term engagement beyond just financial support.

 Application Success Factors

 Since the foundation does not accept unsolicited applications, traditional "success factors" do not apply.
-However, analyzing the foundation's giving patterns reveals what the foundation values:
+However, analysing the foundation's giving patterns reveals what the foundation values:

 Institutional Excellence and Leadership

-The foundation's largest grants go to organizations recognized as leaders in their fields.
-The $50 million gift to the Chicago Symphony Orchestra emphasized "preserving the CSO's future" and supporting the organization's long-term sustainability, not short-term projects.
+The foundation's largest grants go to organisations recognised as leaders in their fields.
+Major gifts emphasise preserving institutions' futures and supporting long-term sustainability, not short-term projects.

 Strategic, Transformational Impact

-Helen Zell's comment about the CSO gift focused on ensuring "the long-term sustainability of our great cultural institutions."
-The foundation appears to favor gifts that:
+Helen Zell's comments about major gifts focus on ensuring "the long-term sustainability of our great cultural institutions."
+The foundation appears to favour gifts that:

 - Address fundamental institutional needs (reducing debt, strengthening endowments, supporting retirement benefits)

-- Enable organizations to maintain excellence over time
+- Enable organisations to maintain excellence over time

 - Support both immediate needs and future capacity